the10thWiz/Rocket/site/guide/20-websockets.md

 ## Rocket-Multiplex

-There is one large drawback to the Topics outlined above: the client needs to open a seperate websocket connection for every topic they wish to connect to.
+There is one large drawback to the Topics outlined above: the client needs to open a seperate WebSocket connection for every topic they wish to connect to.
-There are two ways to reduce the number of open TCP connections: Websockets over HTTP/2, or topic multiplexing.
-Rocket supports HTTP/2, but the underlying libraries don't support the required features for websocket connections, and only the most recent browsers have support for websocket over HTTP/2.
+There are two ways to reduce the number of open TCP connections: WebSockets over HTTP/2, or topic multiplexing.
+Rocket supports HTTP/2, but the underlying libraries don't support the required features for WebSocket connections, and only the most recent browsers have support for WebSocket over HTTP/2.

 Rocket-Multiplex is the topic multiplexing protocol Rocket supports.
 It's a light-weight, simple protocol, and largely transparent.
 Rocket has support for